Yufei-L/2019-431/DELIVERABLES/A/README.md

 ================
 Due **2018-08-30** at 2 PM.
 Last Edited 2019-08-16 23:27:23

+## Note: The Answer Sketch is now posted, in pdf and R Markdown, above.

 Deliverable A requires you to complete two activities.
 Completing each activity is worth 15 points, for a total of 30.